ducdhm/meen/README.md

 /**
  * Compose a Mongoose model
  * @param {String} modelName Name of model
- * @param {Object} schemaOptions Schema options of mongoose
+ * @param {Object} schema Schema options of mongoose
  * @param {Object} options
  * @param {Object} options.index Equals with `mongooseSchema.index` method
  * @param {Object} options.virtual List of virtual properties with key is name of virtual and value is virtual options.
 If you pass value as function, it will be getter.
-Example:
+ * Example:
- * virtual = {
+ * {
  *     url: {
  *         get: function () {
  *             return `/url/${this._id}`;